StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

     'group_model' => 'App\Group',

-This includes migrations for both a User and Group table, and will create the models for you.
-ADD MORE HERE?
+Finally, we just need to publish to include some default models, the database migrations, and the configuration file in your project.
+We include migrations for a simple user and group table, it is up to you to expand upon those.

-Now all your file changes are (mostly) ready.
-Run the following two commands to create the needed database tables and configuration files.
+Run the following commands to publish and then migrate your database:

     $ php artisan vendor:publish
     $ php artisan migrate

-Once this is done, you can activate the Shibboleth driver in your `/config/auth.php` file.
+Once the migrations have run successfully, change the driver to `shibboleth` in your `/config/auth.php` file.

     'driver' => 'shibboleth'

-You will need to configure your `.htaccess` or other web server configurations with whatever your setup involves.
-By default, we have included a `.htaccess` in the `/src/` directory that will allow for both Shibboleth and non-Shibboleth users to view the application.

-## Recent Changes ##
+## Looking for Laravel 4? ##

-### v0.5.5 ###

-- Added in the ability to *emulate* a Shibboleth IdP environment with the help of [https://github.com/mrclay/shibalike](https://github.com/mrclay/shibalike "Shibalike")
+We have stopped development on the Laravel 4 version of this plugin for now.
+We are welcoming pull requests, however!
+Feel free to use any tag below 1.0.0 for Laravel 4 compatible versions.